-- 4) Multiple-Benefits (semi-qualitative analysis) (10/100 pts max from subcategories a, b, c, d, e) All subcategories may not apply to your project. - a) Drainage (5 pts max) How does the project increase levels of protection or mitigate a flooding problem?

-b) Recreational (5 pts max) How does the project provide a recreational benefit to the community?

-c) Habitat (5 pts max)How does the project provide a habitat benefit?
+4) ltiple-Benefits (semi-qualitative analysis) ( $10/100$ pts max from subcategories $a$ , $b$ , $c$ , $d$ , $e$ ) subcategories may not apply to your project. į a) Drainage (5 pts max) How does the project increase levels of protection or mitigate a flooding problem? b) Recreational (5 pts max) How does the project provide a recreational benefit to the community?
+1 c) Habitat (5 pts max) How does the project provide a habitat benefit?

-d) Water Resources (5 pts max)

-Is there a potential water resources sustainability benefit?
-Describe.

-e) Other (5 pts max) Describe any other benefit your project provides not previously addressed in a through d.

-5) Project Readiness (10 pts max)

-Describe the project's readiness (i.e., how far along is the project with regard to concept development, cost estimates, design, environmental compliance, construction documents).
+d) Water Resources (5 pts max) Is there a potential water resources sustainability benefit?
+Describe. e) Other (5 pts max) Describe any other benefit your project provides not previously addressed in a through d.
+5) Pro oject Readiness (10 pts max) scribe the project's readiness (i.e., how far along is the project with regard to concept relopment, cost estimates, design, environmental compliance, construction documents).

-- 6) Policy (10/100 pts max from subcategories a and b) - a) Multi-Jurisdictional Project with Regional Benefit (max 10 pts) If the project is multi-jurisdictional, describe how it would provide a regional benefit.

-b) Community and Public Support and Benefit (max 5 pts) Does the project have community and public support and how will it provide a benefit?

-7) BONUS POINTS: Ability to Leverage Funding (5 pts max, 1 point per 5%) Will your agency provide matching funds above the minimum?
+6) Pol a) licy (10/100 pts max from subcategories a and b) Multi-Jurisdictional Project with Regional Benefit (max 10 pts) If the project is multi-jurisdictional, describe how it would provide a regional benefit. b) Community and Public Support and Benefit (max 5 pts) Does the project have community and public support and how will it provide a benefit?
+7) ВО NUS POINTS: Ability to Leverage Funding (5 pts max, 1 point per 5%) Will your agency provide matching funds above the minimum?